Who we are

-Pathway to Canada Target 1 has been designed to reflect renewed relationships that respect the rights, responsibilities, and priorities of Indigenous peoples, and establish collaborative partnerships in every aspect of the initiative.
+Pathway to Canada Target 1 was designed to reflect renewed relationships that respect the rights, responsibilities, and priorities of Indigenous Peoples.

-The ICE has been mandated to produce a report with recommendations and guidance on IPCAs that will be publicly available and submitted for consideration to Indigenous, federal, provincial and territorial governments.
-The ICE is hosting four regional gatherings to hear from Indigenous peoples across Canada on the IPCA concept, and inform its recommendations with Indigenous knowledge and local experiences in Indigenous-led conservation.
+The ICE was mandated to produce a report with recommendations and guidance on IPCAs for consideration by Indigenous, federal, provincial and territorial governments.
+The ICE hosted four regional gatherings to hear from Indigenous Peoples across Canada on the IPCA concept, and inform its recommendations with Indigenous knowledge and local experiences in Indigenous-led conservation.

 National Advisory Panel

-National Advisory Panel members were appointed by the Minister of the Environment and Climate Change Canada and the Minister for Alberta Environment and Parks for a term lasting until the end of 2017.
-Panel members were selected based on merit and drawn from a balanced and broad spectrum of perspectives: Indigenous peoples, land trusts, conservation non-governmental organizations, industry, academia, and youth.
-Individuals serve based on their expertise and knowledge, but not necessarily as representatives of their organizations.
+National Advisory Panel (NAP) members were appointed by the Minister of the Environment and Climate Change Canada and the Minister for Alberta Environment and Parks.
+Members were selected based on merit and represented perspectives from Indigenous Peoples, land trusts, conservation non-governmental organizations, industry, academia, and youth.

 National Steering Committee